airbnb/react-sketchapp/examples/basic-setup-typescript/README.md

 npm start
 ```

-> If you're on windows you may need to run the following commands in different command-prompt windows:
+> **NOTE:** If you're on windows you may need to run the following commands in different command-prompt windows:

 This starts the typescript compiler in watch mode: